 , would have triggered the same exception, so

-CLI and the YAML configurations share the same checks and validations.
+the configuration via the CLI and YAML share the same checks and validations.
 Hydra and pydantic work nicely together

 to make this possible and pydantic greatly extends the validation capabilities of OmegaConf, which Hydra uses